MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/batch/batch-python.md

 > [!IMPORTANT]
 > The `model` attribute must be set to match the name of the Global Batch deployment you wish to target for inference responses.
 The **same Global Batch model deployment name must be present on each line of the batch file.** If you want to target a different deployment you must do so in a separate batch file/job.
+>
+> For the best performance we recommend submitting large files for batch processing, rather than a large number of small files with only a few lines in each file.

 ### Create input file